©

 Phone: +49 201 183 65 64

-Christopher Kirschner is a research assistant and PhD student in the research group 'Sweat - Sociology of Transpiration in the Age of Global Warming' as of May 2025.
+Christopher Kirschner is a doctoral researcher in the research group 'Sweat - Sociology of Transpiration in the Age of Global Warming' as of May 2025.
 He studied sociology at the University of Hamburg from 2016 to 2024.
 In his Master's thesis, he conducted an (auto-)ethnographic study on practical mediation and incorporation processes as well as the development of a practical sense of the game in Rugby Union.
 His current research focuses on the ethnographic study of physical and practical senses and the social conditions of heat and sweat perception in sport and wellness cultures.